Diamond Head Vista

 No analysis available

-The remarks explicitly mention a VA assumable loan option, which is strong public evidence that VA financing is allowed.
-No conflicting language was found in the listings.
+The remarks directly reference VA financing through a VA assumable loan option, which is strong public evidence that VA loans are accepted.
+I found no conflicting language suggesting VA financing is not allowed.

 No analysis available